djamesjones4/doctors_note/README.md

 # doctors_note
-A web and Android application for connecting a client with their many healthcare professionals.
+A web and IOS application for connecting a client with their many healthcare professionals.